 This is a survey course designed to introduce contemporary applied anthropology to anthropology majors or students with interests in anthropological insight.
 Our departmental focus is on applied anthropology, so the course includes all of our faculty, who will each speak from their own research and experience on a wide range of applied settings, research questions, and perspectives.
 I will guide weekly discussions and provide some continuity between subjects within the field, and faculty members will each guest lecture on an applied subject on which they have conducted research.

-The final exam on December 21 will be an in-class exam in which you can use any books, readings, notes, or other materials to answer a series of essay questions.
-I will provide a list of possible essay questions prior to the exam, and I will choose select essays from that list to ask on the final.
-You are encouraged to use the study guide including a list of possible essays to prepare in any way you want, but the final essays will be completed in class during the final exam session.
+The final exam will be a take-home essay exam in which you can use any books, readings, notes, or other materials to answer a series of essay questions.
+You will be required to email me a copy of the exam.
 The final will be worth 15% of the final course grade.

 The required readings for the course are available in most cases as PDF's on Oncourse in the Resources tab.
 There is no required text for the class.
 You absolutely must contact me beforehand if you are unable to access these readings or Oncourse.
 You are responsible for reading each week's articles prior to their discussion in class, all course readings will be included in exam material, and strong annotated bibliographies will use sources presented in class.
 You are encouraged to discuss your ideas about your presentation with me prior to class, or consult the faculty member who is presenting that week and suggested that particular reading.
 I am happy to discuss any paper during office hours, at arranged times, or by email if it will help clarify some thoughts, provide some background information on the paper or topic, or provide assistance structuring your ideas.